-In the table above S&P ratings have been used where available.
-For securities where S&P ratings are not immediately available those produced by Moody's and then Fitch have been used as an alternative.
+In the table above credit ratings agency have been used where available.
+For securities where our reference rating agency are not immediately available those produced by other rating agencies have been used as an alternative.

 Where no external ratings are available internal ratings produced by the Prudential Group's asset management operations, which are prepared on a comparable basis to external ratings, are used where possible.
-Of the total debt securities held at 31 December 2017 which are not externally rated, £91.7m (2016: £99.7m) were internally rated AAA to A-, £47.6m (2016: £58.7m) were internally rated BBB+ to B- and £7.4m were internally rated as below B- or unrated (2016: £5.4m).
+Of the total debt securities held at 31 December 2018 which are not externally rated, £80.8m (2017: £91.7m) were internally rated AAA to A-, £39.0m (2017: £47.6m) were internally rated BBB+ to B- and £5.4m (2017: £7.4m) were internally rated as below B- or unrated.